siscia/easy-hire/pyspider.md

 6. `_try_dump_cnt()`: writes how many tasks have been done in a file, it is necessary to prevent data loss if the program exits abnormally.

-The loop also check for exception or if we ask python to stop the process.
+The loop also check for exception or if we ask python to stop the process
 ### fetcher

 The goal of the fetcher is to retrieve web resource.